campersonguy/CPT-AT-3/README.md

     13. IF confirmpassword does not match password, THEN 13.1.
 DO
             13.1.1.
 Display error message "Passwords do not match" 13.1.2.
-Propmt user to enter new confirmpassword 13.1.3.
+Prompt user to enter new confirmpassword 13.1.3.
 Get confirmpassword
         13.2.
 WHILE confirmpassword does not equal password
     13. ENDIF
+    14. Set verificationcode to random 6-digit integer
+    15. Send verificationcode to email
+    16. Prompt user to input matchverificationcode
+    17. IF matchverificationcode does not match verificationcode, THEN 17.1.
+DO
+            17.1.1.
+Display error message "Verification codes do not match" 17.1.2.
+Prompt user to re-enter verificationcode
+            17.1.3.
+Get verificationcode
+        17.2.
+WHILE matchverificationcode does not match verificationcode
-    14. Create account with username and password
+    18. Create account with username, password and email data
-    15. Log in user to platform
+    19. Log in user to platform

 ### **Flowchart Image**

 ![flowchart](flowchart.png)

 ### **Test Cases**

+**Test Case ID:** TC001

 **Test Case Name:** Creating an account